Jennifer-Zhan/Websys_Labs/lab3/part1/readme.md

 For the index and Jensen Chen resume page, the design and color use are inspired by the twitter.

+extra credit:

+We use web fonts to enhance the visual presentation, which are all provided by google.
+In addition, We don’t actually provide the version for the mobile phones.
+However, our website is ready for the two popular PC screen ratios, which is 16:9 and 4:3.
+We largely use percent to decorate the margin and padding, so they could be properly placed regardless of the screen ratios.
+We tested our website on Chrome, Edge, and Firefox.

 References:
 http://microformats.org/wiki/hcard-examples - hCard examples
 https://www.w3schools.com/